Beyond COVID-19: A future of living creatively

 - How can we connect with audiences in real life but outside of traditional venues?

-We will hear from theatre-makers in Scotland and internationally who are exploring these ways of working, to inspire us to think outside the studio theatre box and come up with creative responses to the practical challenges posed to the performing arts by the pandemic.
-The speakers are:
+We heard from theatre-makers in Scotland and internationally who have explored these ways of working, to inspire us to think outside the studio theatre box and come up with creative responses to the practical challenges posed to the performing arts by the pandemic.

 - Gordon Barr (Artistic Director, Bard in the Botanics)